Is my Investment Safe?

-Mountain Investment offers Non-Voting Class A shares at $100.00 par value.
+Mountain Investment offers Non-Voting Class A shares sold at NAV (Net Asset Value)≈$100.00 each.
 When you purchase your shares in Mountain Investment (MI), we create a file for you and open a general ledger account in our accounting system to keep track of your investment and dividends for reporting to you and regulatory agencies as required.

 Shares of MI are not listed on any security exchange and are unlikely to be at any time in the future.
 Lack of liquidity is therefore an issue for potential investors to be aware of.
 However, MI does redeem shares under certain conditions including cash availability and written notification from the shareholder.

 What kind of returns can I expect?